Drones & Aerial Activities - Quickstart guide

 Signing up

-Signing up for the Drone Service Application is very simple.
+Signing up for the Drones & Aerial Activities tool is very simple.

 • Navigate to https://planner.skeydrone.tech;